pyroesp/pyroesp.github.io/about.md

 On this website you'll find electronic as well as programming projects and ideas.
 It's either stuff I'm currently researching / making or stuff I will do in the future.

-I'm a C programmer so that's what I'll be programming in, but depending on the project you might find assembly or VHDL.
+I'm a self-taught C programmer so that's what I'll mostly be programming in, but depending on the project you might find assembly or VHDL.

 The microcontrollers I most often use are Microchip PIC, but I have experience with: AVR, TI, STM, ...
 Hopefully I'll get around making a few interesting posts which will use my Altera CPLD or Xilinx FPGA dev boards.

-I'm open to any critique, suggestions or questions you might have.<br/>
+I'm open to any critique, suggestions or questions you might have.
-Follow me on twitter [@pyroesp](https://twitter.com/pyroesp).
+Follow me on twitter at [@pyroesp](https://twitter.com/pyroesp).

 I hope you'll enjoy the content.